Tag

 The best desktop for photo editing

 Apple’s iMac 24-inch hasn’t seen a lot of love, but that all changed with the introduction of the M3 chip.
-Sporting the same and beautiful screen we fell in love with a few years ago, the iMac Apple is selling today truly is the same, but better.
+Sporting the same stunning design and beautiful screen we fell in love with a few years ago, the iMac Apple is selling today truly is the same, but better.

 That all comes down to the M3 chip.
 Compared to its M1 predecessor, the new model is at least 20% faster, and often much more.
 The graphics processor, in particular, is impressive.
 It even manages to beat some of Apple’s older Pro series chips, going as far as to have playable performance in games like Lies of P.